 Scientific references

-The central nervous system (CNS) operates as a tightly controlled environment, in which several cell types help regulate the exchange of substances between the blood and the CNS.
-These cell types maintain the integrity of CNS barriers, enabling normal neurological function.
+The central nervous system (CNS) is a tightly controlled environment, in which specialized endothelial cells restrict the exchange of substances between the blood and CNS tissue, such as the brain, neural retina and spinal cord.